-- Submits a claim to the federal government that he/she/it knows (or should know) is false. (e.g., a medical provider that submits a Medicare claim for services that were not actually provided to a patient).
+- Submits a claim to the federal government that he/she/it knows (or should know) is false.
+E.g., a medical provider that submits a Medicare claim for services that weren’t actually provided to a patient).

-The first step is to contact a lawyer.
-Your lawyer will evaluate your potential claims and advise you whether you should file a False Claims Act lawsuit.
-If your lawyer determines that you have a strong False Claims Act case, he or she will help you file your lawsuit.
+First, you should contact an Atlanta False Claims Act lawyer.
+Your lawyer will evaluate your potential claims and advise whether you should file an FCA lawsuit.
+If your lawyer determines that you have a strong FCA claim, they will help you file your lawsuit.

-Your lawsuit will be filed in federal court under seal which means that it is initially unavailable to the public.
-Once your lawsuit is filed, the Department of Justice (“DOJ”) will evaluate your lawsuit over the course of several months.
-At the end of that investigation period, the DOJ will notify you whether it will pursue the case.
+Your lawsuit will be filed in U.S federal court under seal.
+In other words, it’s initially unavailable to the public.
+During that time, the Department of Justice (“DOJ”) will evaluate it.
+Then, the DOJ will notify you whether it will intervene in your case.

-Once the DOJ completes its investigation, your case is unsealed and it can be publicly disclosed.
-From there, your attorney will spend many months preparing your case for trial.
+Your case is unsealed once the DOJ completes its investigation.
+That means your case can be publicly disclosed.
+From there, your lawyer will spend many months preparing your case for trial.
 At some point, the defendant will make an offer to settle your case.
 If your case doesn’t settle, it will proceed to trial.

-How Much Money is Recovered Each Year in False Claims Act Lawsuits?
+How Much Money is Recovered Each Year in FCA Lawsuits?

 According to the Department of Justice, in 2018, the total value of all False Claims Act whistleblower settlements and judgments in which the government intervened was $1.9 billion dollars.
 The relators’ share in those cases totaled $269 million.
-That means that the relators recovered approximately 14% of the total money that the federal government recouped.
+That means that the relators recovered approximately 14% of the total recouped money.

-In 2018, the total value of all False Claims Act whistleblower settlements in which the government did not intervene was $118 million dollars.
-The relators share in those cases totaled $32.6 million.
-That means that the relators recovered approximately 27% of the total money that the federal government recouped.
+In 2018, the total value of all FCA whistleblower settlements in which the government didn’t intervene was $118 million dollars.
+The relators’ share in those cases totaled $32.6 million.
+That means that the relators recovered approximately 27% of the total recouped money.

-It is against the law for any employer to retaliate against its employee for blowing the whistle regarding actual or potential fraud under the False Claims Act.
-31 U.S.C. § 3730 protects whistleblowers so long as they have a “good faith” belief that fraud has occurred – even if it turns out that there was no fraud.
+An employer may not retaliate against its employee for blowing the whistle regarding actual or potential fraud under the FCA.
+31 U.S.C. § 3730 protects whistleblowers so long as they have a “good faith” belief that fraud has occurred – even if it turns out that there wasn’t fraud.